moazkhan05/first-laravel-app/readme.md

 //
 somehow, we can define our customer class like this:

+Here is how I made it to work: --> first seed the user table -->then query the user table for min and max User ID from within the faker setup (I do random assignment)

 $factory->define(App\Customer::class, function (Faker\Generator $faker) {
     return [
         'company_id' => random_int(\DB::table('companies')->min('id'), \DB::table('companies')->max('id')),
     ];
 });

+### Telescope
+Telescope is an elegant debug assistant for the Laravel framework.
+Telescope provides insight into the requests coming into your application, exceptions, log entries, database queries, queued jobs, mail, notifications, cache operations, scheduled tasks, variable dumps and more.
+A way to find out what's going on behind the scene

+Installation : composer require "laravel/telescope":"~1.0"

+After installing Telescope, you should also run the migrate command:

+php artisan telescope:install
+php artisan migrate

+It helps you to look into queries , requests , commands , logs , errors and more